Meta Pixel

 Some of the most common errors include over medication, incorrect medication, severe bedsores and infections contracted in the hospital.
 These errors are completely preventable and could easily be avoided if hospital staff members would report them.
 Hospital administrators could then review and analyze the mistakes and make appropriate policy changes to prevent the errors from reoccurring.

 Because hospitals cannot be trusted to protect their patients, patients (and their families) must be extra vigilant and involved in their care.
 One way of doing so is to ensure your doctor knows all the medications you are taking, verify you are receiving the right prescriptions from the pharmacy and ask plenty of questions.
-Moreover, the HHS recommends asking all health care workers that touch you if they have washed their hands.
+Moreover, the HHS recommends asking all healthcare workers that touch you if they have washed their hands.
 This can help stop the spread of infection from other patients to you.

 Hospitals and health care professionals owe their patients a duty of care.
 If they breach that duty, they should be held liable.
 Medical malpractice suits aim to compensate patients and their families for their injuries and loss, as well as hold medical professionals and hospitals accountable for their negligence.
 If you or a loved one has been injured during a hospital visit, contact an experienced medical malpractice attorney to discuss your situation and your options.